Water Quality

 Image of the Tuolumne River

-The San Francisco Regional Water System (SFRWS) conducts watershed sanitary surveys for its Hetch Hetchy source annually and every five years for its local water sources and upcountry non-Hetch Hetchy sources.
-The latest sanitary surveys for the non-Hetch Hetchy watershed were completed in 2021 for the period of 2016-2020.
-All these surveys together with our stringent watershed protection management activities were completed with support from partner agencies including the National Park Service and the United States Forest Service.
-The purposes of these annual and quinquennial surveys are to evaluate the sanitary conditions and water quality of the watersheds and to review the results of watershed management activities conducted in the preceding years.
+These surveys not only evaluate the sanitary conditions and water quality of the watersheds but also describe the results of watershed management activities conducted in the preceding years.
 Wildfire, wildlife, livestock, and human activities continue to be the potential contamination sources.
-You may contact the San Francisco District office of the State Water Resources Control Board’s Division of Drinking Water at 510-620-3474 for more information.
+You may contact the San Francisco District Office of the SWRCB Division of Drinking Water at 510-620-3474 for more information.

 image of two children drinking water from glasses.